 Heavy metals are persistent in the environment, and can become toxic to marine life when present at elevated concentrations.
 Some metals also bioaccumulate to high levels in fish and shellfish – a risk for human consumers.

 Levels of heavy metals in Derwent estuary water, sediments and seafood are among the highest recorded in Australia, and in many cases exceed national guidelines for zinc, mercury, lead, cadmium, copper and arsenic.
 Past industrial practices associated with zinc and paper production were the primary sources of metal contamination, as were lesser sources such as urban run-off containing leaded petrol residues.
-There has been a major metal reduction in metal discharges over the past few decades, following a series on on-ground projects to capture and treat contaminated ground and surface water at the Risdon zinc refinery, and further works are planned over the next few years.
+There has been a major reduction in metal discharges over the past few decades, following a series of on-ground projects to capture and treat contaminated ground and surface water at the Risdon zinc refinery, and further works are planned over the next few years.

 The DEP coordinates and reports on a number of initiatives to monitor, investigate and manage heavy metal comtamination in the Derwent.
 These include:

 - Regular seafood safety and sediment surveys